216software/decorators-sound-fancy/README.rst

 On the downside, these kinds of decorators tend to obliterate the signature.
-I'm sure there's a way to use the decorator module to stop this, but I ccan't find it.
+I'm sure there's a way to use the decorator module to stop this, but I can't find it.

 These are really just function closures